A woman was killed after she was struck by two on-duty San Diego police cars while crossing the street in Hillcrest Saturday night, authorities said.

 Officers said a woman was standing on the curb near West University Avenue and Front Street when she began to cross the road outside of the crosswalk.

 At this time, the two patrol cars were driving by, and the woman was struck by both of the SDPD vehicles.
+Both cars stopped and officers provided first aid to the victim.

 Washington Street was closed in both directions between First Street and Front Street.
 A SigAlert was issued in the area through 3 a.m.